brad-corwin/udacity-deep-reinforcement-learning/p3-collaboration-and-competition/Report.md

 * Try implementing this logic on the Soccer environment.

 * Explore other algorithms and compare performance.
 PPO would be interesting as it is used in the DOTA AI.

+* Explore the effects of further modifying the neural network hyperparameters (number of layers, activations, normalizations, etc)